percona/percona-server/doc/source/release-notes/Percona-Server-5.1.57-12.8.rst

  |Percona Server| 5.1.57-12.8
 ==============================

-Released on June 8, 2011 (Downloads are available `here <http://www.percona.com/downloads/Percona-Server-5.1/Percona-Server-5.1.57-12.8/>`_ and from the Percona Software Repositories]].
+Percona is glad to announce the release of |Percona Server| 5.1.57-12.8 on June 8th, 2011 (Downloads are available `here <http://www.percona.com/downloads/Percona-Server-5.1/Percona-Server-5.1.57-12.8/>`_ and from the `Percona Software Repositories <http://www.percona.com/doc/percona-server/5.1/installation.html>`_).

 |Percona Server| 5.1.57-12.8 is now the current stable release in the 5.1 series.
 It is is based on |MySQL| 5.1.57.